MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/ugc/search.md

 ```

 #### Filtering with Arrays and null checks
 The filter below will check for any items that have a contents field with non-null values
 ```json
   "Filter": "contents/any(content: content ne null)"
 ```

+> [!NOTE]
+> By default, Search will **NOT** return contents for items unless specified with a [Select](/#select) statement.
+If the above query is run without a `"Select": "contents"`` statement, it will correctly apply the filter but all returned Search results will have empty content fields

 #### Filtering by Display Properties
 Filtering can only be done with **queryable** Display Properties